www3838438/dbu/doc/packages/java-openjdk.list.chroot.md

 ```

 This dependency package points to the Java runtime, or Java compatible
-runtime recommended for the amd64 architecture,
+runtime recommended for this architecture, which is
-which is openjdk-7-jre for amd64.
+openjdk-8-jre for amd64.

 ```